 Part 2: Kevin's PPC Cheatsheet Walkthrough and Campaign Optimization Process

 The three different campaign types are below:

-The real richness of this module is found in the walk-throughs and screencast keyword processes shown by Kevin as the step-by-step sequences ingrain the process in the mind, so that when you are researching your own products' terms, you already know what you're doing, even if you are a newbie.
+The real richness of this module is found in the walk-throughs and screencast keyword processes shown by Kevin.
+These step-by-step sequences ingrain the ppc optimization process in your mind, so that when you are researching your own products' terms, you already know what you're doing, even if you're still a newbie.

 Additional hacks that Kevin reveals in the sixth module: